panther-labs/pypanther-starter-kit/README.md

 ### 🚀 Key Features

-- **Simplified Rule Management**: Create and maintain detection rules in Python with built-in testing and validation
+- **Simple Rule Management**: Maintain detection rules in Python with built-in testing and validation
 - **CI/CD Integration**: Seamlessly integrate detections into your development workflow
 - **Enhanced Alerts**: Generate actionable alerts with rich context and flexible formatting
 - **Rule Customization**: Easily modify and extend existing rules with inheritance and overrides